Return to top

 That’s where this post comes in.
 This is your guide to all of the milk and milk alternatives out there – to help find the healthiest milk for you!

 If you’re enjoying milk, you’re probably using it with cereal on occasion.
-Be sure to check out my guide on the 15 Healthiest Cereals.
+Be sure to check out my guide on the 20 Healthiest Breakfast Cereals.

 Let’s start with the basics: Regular Cow’s Milk